http4k/http4k/src/docs/blog/http4k_v5/index.md

 We have also removed the http4k-templates-dust module due to the removal of Nashorn from the Java distribution.
 We understand this may impact some users, and we recommend seeking alternative solutions in the long term, but you can continue to use the existing http4k-template-dust assets which are still binary compatible  with v5 of http4k.

 #### Upgrading from http4k v4
-If you are upgrading, the best idea is to first upgrade to the last v4 version, deal with any existing deprecations in place, then simply upgrade again the latest v5 and repeat.
+If you are upgrading, the best idea is to first upgrade to the last v4 version, deal with any existing deprecations in place, then simply upgrade again the latest v5 version and repeat.

 <hr/>